FP-GmbH/ProxyGen/README.md

 Sample
 ------

 If you wand to run the sample app from the source code, reactivate the sample module in the settings.gradle file.
-I hat to comment it out for deployment.
+I had to comment it out for deployment.

 License
 =======